Edyth-K/cpp-opengl-airship-battle/README.md

 # cpp-opengl-airship-battle
- An Airship Battle Simulator in C++ with OpenGL
+ An Airship Battle Simulator in C++ with OpenGL for a School Project

  ![me](https://github.com/Edyth-K/cpp-opengl-airship-battle/blob/main/airshipbattle.gif)